SolidRun/atf-marvell/docs/plat/marvell/cgx.md

 #### 4.1.1.
 DT PARSER

-Based on the QLM LANE mode configuration by BDK (via `GSERNX_LANEX_SCRATCHX CSR`) mode is obtained for each lane of QLM.
+Based on the QLM LANE mode configuration by BDK (via `GSERXX_LANEX_SCRATCHX CSR`) mode is obtained for each lane of QLM.
+It can be GSERN/GSERR/GSERC.
 It gets mapped against CGX instance and checked against the OS DT to map the info with each LMAC of CGX.

 ```c
 typedef union